AlextheYounga/us-federal-code/usc/title-7-agriculture/chapter-1-commodity-exchanges/sec-6s.md

 #### (C) Special entity defined ####

-For purposes of this subsection, the term “special entity” means—
+For purposes of this subsection, the term "special entity" means—

 (i) a Federal agency;